ctberthiaume/gdcp/README.md

+> ⚠️ This project is obsolete and likely not working anymore.
+Use rclone instead: https://github.com/rclone/rclone

 # gdcp

 gdcp (**G**oogle **D**rive **cp**) is a command-line tool that supports robust and fast file transfers to and from Google Drive, somewhat analogous to using `scp` to transfer files to and from a Linux/Unix server.
 It is designed to be used in a workflow where large data sets stored in Google Drive are downloaded to a server for processing and results are uploaded back to Google Drive.